-The business world as we know it has changed drastically since the start of the Covid-19 pandemic, and is likely to maintain these changes for years to come.
+The business world as we know it has changed drastically since the start of the Covid-19 pandemic, and is likely to maintain these changes for many years to come.
 This global crisis has created various difficulties in matters that were once taken for granted, matters that are all essential for ensuring a standard business environment.
-In a time where even the simple action of shaking hands is no longer plausible, a pressing question arises- Is it possible to maintain a working business at times such as these?
+In a time when even the simple act of shaking hands is no longer plausible, a pressing question arises: Is it possible to maintain a working business during these times?

-Xinergy Global’s China strategy advisor, Zhou Yifeng, further points out the way this ongoing pandemic affected the usual business procedure: “As the current workload changed to be online, projects and work processes became simpler, and even more practical and quick.
+Xinergy Global’s China strategy advisor, Zhou Yifeng, further points out the way this ongoing pandemic has affected the usual business procedure: “As the current workload changed to be online, projects and work processes became simpler, and even more practical and quick.
 A project that used to require several overseas visits for face-to-face meetings and conferences is now completed faster after several call discussions and correspondence.
-Another interesting thing that happened is that all the extrinsic things that we had to deal with long before the crisis, like the offices, their location, the number of employees in an innovation center and more, became less relevant when most calls are made from one’s home.
+Another interesting occurrence is that all the extrinsic things that we had to deal with long before the crisis, like offices, locations, the number of employees in an innovation center, and more, became less relevant when most calls are made from one’s home.
 Our most productive meetings were actually ‘face-to-face’ meetings from afar.
-Having our meetings via video call changes the rhetoric and nuances of our speaking, but we were actually able to produce a different kind of authenticity, a new kind of business approach.”
+Having our meetings via video call changed the rhetoric and nuances of our speaking, but we were actually able to produce a different kind of authenticity, a new kind of business approach.”

-One of the main motives for creating ‘The Xinergy Method’ lies within the difference in perspective between the Chinese businessman and the Israeli’s.
+One of the main motives for creating ‘The Xinergy Method’ lies within the difference in perspective between Chinese businessmen and Israeli businessmen.
 Niv Schwartz describes the distinction as such: “What motivated me was my personal experience in meetings where there was a kind of a ‘deaf discourse’.
 I really felt that ‘Chinese are from Venus and Israelis are from Mars’.
 Everyone hears what they want to hear, and then complains that the other side is unreliable or not serious enough.
-I realized how important it is to understand the other side’s business culture, the business environment one comes from and the norms one is used to.
-It is especially important to understand the different business strategy, the different mindsets and the differences in negotiations.”
+I realized how important it is to understand the other side’s business culture, the business environment one comes from, and the norms one is used to.
+It is especially important to understand the different business strategies, the different mindsets, and the differences in negotiations.”

-Zhuo Yifeng gives another insight on the distinctions of these two cultures: “I would say that among all the different cultures in the world, Israelis and Chinese are very opposed when it comes to cultural understanding of each other.
-Israelis are very spontaneous, results-oriented, think fast, dare to take risks and challenges and sometimes a little short-tempered.
-In contrast, Chinese are more focused on a long term strategy, don’t tend to reveal emotions in business interactions, and give more weight to rules and work procedure.
-In terms of working environment, Israel provides more flexibility and room for individual voices in organizations while China is the exact opposite.
+Zhuo Yifeng gives another insight on the distinctions of these two cultures: “I would say that among all the different cultures in the world, Israelis and Chinese are very different in terms of the cultural understanding of one another.
+Israelis are very spontaneous, result-oriented, think fast, dare to take risks and challenges, and sometimes a little short-tempered.
+In contrast, the Chinese are more focused on a long-term strategy, don’t tend to reveal emotions in business interactions, and give more weight to rules and work procedures.
+In terms of the working environment, Israel provides more flexibility and room for individual voices in organizations.
 Despite these contradictions, China-Israel cooperation still occupies a significant part of the dealings between the two countries, and they are only gaining momentum over the years.”

-Xinergy Global strives to create a world where international business development is as simple as domestic, and thus continues to improve and advance even in the face of this global pandemic.
+Xinergy Global strives to create a world where international business development is as simple as domestic development, and thus continues to improve and advance even in the face of the global pandemic.
 While adjusting to this ‘new normal’, Xinergy Global continues to successfully provide a matchless service to help our clients expand their business in Asia.
 Contact Xinergy Global today for a consultation.